-11 Wonderful Hosting Tips from You Guys
+11 Thoughtful Holiday Hosting Tips from the Readers

 “I love fresh flowers and like to have some for guests in their room.
 It doesn’t have to be a huge bouquet, just a mason jar with a few flowers.
 Or, if it’s a holiday such as Christmas or Thanksgiving, something appropriate to the season.